jorisparet/website/content/home/posts.md

 widget: pages

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 15

-title: Recent Posts
+title: Recent
-subtitle:
+subtitle: Publications, code releases, recent activity

 content:
   # Filter on criteria